The Family Planning Program provides comprehensive services to improve the health of families and to address the health

 - Evaluation and management of contraceptive related services including a wide variety of birth control methods including Long Acting Reversible Contraceptives (LARCs) such as Nexplanon and Intrauterine Devices (IUDs)

-- Laboratory tests such as cervical cancer screening, hemoglobin, and sexually transmitted disease (STD) testing
+- Laboratory tests such as cervical cancer screening, hemoglobin, and sexually transmitted disease (STI) testing

 - Abstinence skills training